Pacific Debt Relief Program

 • Do I owe state taxes on my settlement?

 Most likely yes, but state rules differ.
-Some states exempt personal injury settlements.
-Check your state's tax laws for specifics.
+Some states exempt personal injury lawsuit settlements from taxes.
+Check your state's tax laws for specifics to understand your obligations.

 • Should I get professional tax help for my settlement?